Section 4508.02 | Rules for administration and enforcement; fees.

 (c) Establish attendance standards, including a maximum number of course hours that may be completed in a twenty-four-hour period;

-(d) Allow an enrolled applicant to begin the required eight hours of actual behind-the-wheel instruction upon completing at least two hours of course instruction and being issued a certificate of enrollment by a licensed online driver training enterprise;
+(d) Allow an enrolled applicant to begin the required eight hours of actual behind-the-wheel instruction upon completing all twenty-four hours of course instruction;

 (e) Establish any other requirements necessary to regulate online driver education.